openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 `value`:
 : OPTIONAL.
 A string, integer or boolean value that specifies the expected value of the claim.
 If the `value` property is present, the Wallet MUST return the claim only if the type and value of the claim match the type and value specified in the query.
+This property MUST NOT be present if the `values` property is present.

 `values`:
 : OPTIONAL.
 An array of strings, integers or boolean values that specifies the expected values of the claim.
 If the `values` property is present, the Wallet MUST return the claim only if the type and value of the claim both match for at least one of the elements in the array.
+This property MUST NOT be present if the `value` property is present.

 ### Selecting Claims and Credentials {#vp_query_lang_processing_rules}